anti-computer-club/FlipMapDownload/README.md

 <h2>FlipMap</h2><br/>
-<p1>This Repository is for the development of our webpage that hosts the download file for our application</p1>
+<p1>This repository is for the development of our webpage that hosts the download file for our application</p1>